Sessions will be dynamic, with a focus on relevancy and engagement. Check back often as more information is confirmed.

 Texas A&M University Mays Business School Graduate Programs

 This session introduces building an integrated for-credit course into the core curriculum, focusing on career and professional development with a unique emphasis on employer connectivity.
 Unlike conventional approaches, this course prioritizes practical skills and industry connections over traditional resume-building and interview preparation.
 Through modules on professional presence, storytelling, and direct engagement with employers, students learn to navigate the competitive market successfully through employer feedback and participation.
 The course emphasizes hands-on learning experiences and meaningful interactions, empowering students to develop a strong professional presence, master storytelling techniques, and establish connections essential for future career success.
-This initiative represents a strategic investment in shaping next-gen business leaders.
+This initiative represents a strategic investment in shaping next-gen business leaders. |

-Making Smart Career Decisions in Uncertain Times
+Making Smart Career Decisions in Uncertain Times |

-Dong-Wook Lee
+DW Lee

-NYU Stern Abu Dhabi
+Stern at NYU Abu Dhabi

 Rhoda Yap

-Global Director Career Development Centre
+Global Director, Career Development Centre

 INSEAD

 Career transitions are increasingly common in today’s volatile, uncertain, complex, and ambiguous (VUCA) job market requiring a transformation of career decision making models.
 It highlights the limitations of widely-used models that overlook search costs, suggesting they may no longer be entirely relevant.
 Participants will gain insights from decision science research on smart heuristics, or rules of thumb, tailored for career choices and candidate engagement.
-Interactive breakouts will engage attendees in discovering and discussing practical heuristics for making informed career decisions, ways to reduce information over-load, and how, when, and what employers communicate to candidates in today’s dynamic employment landscape.
+Interactive breakouts will engage attendees in discovering and discussing practical heuristics for making informed career decisions, ways to reduce information over-load, and how, when, and what employers communicate to candidates in today’s dynamic employment landscape. |

-Measuring Corporate Partnerships
+Measuring Corporate Partnerships |

 Amy Johnson